 To do this, I simply use a piece of masking tape and write on it with a Sharpie.
 What I like about this is that as I shuffle things around in the fridge, I am constantly reminded of just what exactly I have in there that needs to be used up.

 The freezer is also great for things like flour, crackers and bread too.
 And if you have fruit that you are worried about spoiling, freeze it and throw it into smoothies.
-Veggies like carrots, celery, peas and beans also can be frozen and used later in soups.
+In fact, there are at least 40 food that you can easily freeze to prolong their life!

 If you are like me, you find that produce is what you end up throwing out the most.
 I’ve discovered that fruits and veggies typically stay fresh longer if you leave them in their original state until you are ready to use them.